 Fat White Cop With Ginger Eyebrows longlisted for the Sunday Times EFG Short Story Award.

 Louise Doughty has also been on the judging panels of many awards including the Ian St. James Award, the Asham Prize and the David Higham prize.
 She served a three-year term as a judge of the Somerset Maugham Prize and has been Chair of judges for the Orange Award for New Writers (2006), the John Llewelyn Rhys Prize (2009), the Fiction Uncovered promotion (2013) and the Desmond Elliott Prize (2015).
 In 2008, she was a judge for the Man Booker Prize and judged the Costa Book of the Year Award in 2015.
 In 2019 she was the Adjudicator for the Authors’ Club First Novel Prize and a judge for the Wasafiri Fiction Prize.
-She is currently judging the Mslexia Novel Competition.
+She has also judged the Mslexia Novel Competition.